metaver5o/docker-groestlcoin/README.md

 ### Usage

-To start a bitcoind instance running the latest version:
+To start a groestlcoind instance running the latest version:

 ```
-$ docker run NicolasDorier/bitcoin
+$ docker run Groestlcoin/groestlcoin
 ```

-This docker image provides different tags so that you can specify the exact version of bitcoin you wish to run.
-For example, to run the latest minor version in the `0.11.x` series (currently `0.11.2`):
+This docker image provides different tags so that you can specify the exact version of groestlcoin you wish to run.
+For example, to run the latest minor version in the `2.16.x` series (currently `2.16.3`):

 ```
-$ docker run NicolasDorier/bitcoin:0.11
+$ docker run Groestlcoin/groestlcoin:2.16
 ```

-Or, to run the `0.11.1` release specifically:
+Or, to run the `2.16.0` release specifically:

 ```
-$ docker run NicolasDorier/bitcoin:0.11.1
+$ docker run Groestlcoin/groestlcoin:2.16.0
 ```

-To run a bitcoin container in the background, pass the `-d` option to `docker run`, and give your container a name for easy reference later:
+To run a Groestlcoin container in the background, pass the `-d` option to `docker run`, and give your container a name for easy reference later:

 ```
-$ docker run -d --rm --name bitcoind NicolasDorier/bitcoin
+$ docker run -d --rm --name groestlcoind Groestlcoin/groestlcoin
 ```

-Once you have a bitcoin service running in the background, you can show running containers:
+Once you have a Groestlcoin service running in the background, you can show running containers:

 ```
 $ docker ps